 From today forward I will no longer recommend MovableType as a viable new media blogging / podcasting platform.
-I will recommend Wordpress to any and all that ask my advice.
+I will recommend WordPress to any and all that ask my advice.

 SixApart in my eyes is a failure in leadership and understanding of the current utilization of their platform by paying customers by both the MT4 team leaders and senior management of Six Apart.

-I do not say this lightly and I had hoped that the MT4 product release would have some of the native support Wordpress has for new media and podcasting.
+I do not say this lightly and I had hoped that the MT4 product release would have some of the native support WordPress has for new media and podcasting.

 This is a product that I believed in significantly.
 I took the time in early 2005 to discuss how to implement podcasting support in MovableType in my award-winning podcasting book because it was a good platform to publish from at the time.